 Folk remedies say that arnica is effective in preventing various diseases by taking it at the first indication of illness.

 Arnica Montana is thought to be an effective herbal treatment for bacterial infections, including salmonella and listeria.
 Comprehensive testing has not been performed to prove or disprove this.

-It is possible that arnica can speed up the healing process after a surgical procedure, and as an anaesthetic to reduce pain during surgery, including dental procedures.
+It is possible that arnica can speed up the healing process after a surgical procedure, and as an anesthetic to reduce pain during surgery, including dental procedures.

 In folk medicine, arnica has been used for migraine and tension headaches.
-It has recognized sedative effects that relive pain, and relax muscles.
+It has recognized sedative effects that relieve pain, and relax muscles.

 Diluted arnica packs may be applied to an abscess, reducing swelling, and speeding up the absorption of toxins and allowing tissue to heal quickly.

-Applied topically to unbroken skin, arnica patches relive pain, similar to commercial pain patches.
+Applied topically to the unbroken skin, arnica patches relieve pain, similar to commercial pain patches.

 In rheumatic joints, a topical application reduces swelling and pain, offering dual relief for those who suffer from painful joints.